 All guests will be treated to an all-inclusive evening with champagne reception, luxurious 3 course dinner, and complimentary drinks.

 SBC Charity Boxing in partnership with Oliver’s Wish Foundation will host an incredible evening of boxing and fundraising for the betting and gaming industry.
 12 boxers from the industry, celebrity hosts and over 500 guests will be raising thousands of pounds for charity, with plenty of entertainment and networking opportunities throughout the evening.
-All guests will be treated to an all-inclusive evening with champagne reception, luxurious 3 course dinner, and complimentary drinks.
+All guests will be treated to an all-inclusive evening with a champagne reception, luxurious 3-course dinner, and complimentary drinks.

 The Olivers Wish Foundation was founded in memory of Oliver Dowling, who tragically passed away in his sleep in the autumn of 2015.
 Oliver made a huge impact on all those that he met.
 A born entertainer, he was full of life and touched everyone with his kind and gentle nature.
 Oliver gave so many happy memories to his family and friends during his short life and he will be remembered with love always.

 The Oliver’s Wish Foundation is aiming to raise as much money as we can in Oliver’s memory for a range of charities that are focused on the support of children and young people.

 Cystic fibrosis (CF) is a genetic condition affecting more than 10,500 people in the UK.
 You are born with cystic fibrosis and cannot catch it later in life, but one in 25 of us carries the faulty gene that causes it, usually without even knowing.
 The gene affected by CF controls the movement of salt and water in and out of cells.
 People with cystic fibrosis experience a build-up of thick sticky mucus in the lungs, digestive system and other organs, causing a wide range of challenging symptoms affecting the entire body.